jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ### latex-workshop.intellisense.citation.label

-Defines what to show as suggestion labels when intellisense provides citation suggestions.
+Define what field to show as suggestion labels when intellisense provides citation suggestions in [inline](#latex-workshopintellisensecitationtype) mode.

 - bibtex key: Show bibtex keys in the inline intellisense.
 - title: Show publication titles in the inline intellisense.